-By doing research, we can try to solve society problems systematically and with a strong basis.
+By doing research, we can try to solve society's problems systematically and with a strong basis.
 Even if we cannot achieve positive outcomes, we can still gain knowledge of how to solve the problems.
-Research is challenging but fun because it will always lead to critical and creative thinking.
+Research is challenging but fun because it always leads to critical and creative thinking.

 We encourage, especially early years students, to contribute to our research in different ways, for example, actively contributing to the project works in the courses, individual study courses, theses, and (voluntary) research assistantships.
-Students can choose their fields of interest in the methods and application fields.
-Currently, the following research focuses are available for students:
+Students can choose their fields of interest in the methods and application fields (see the research field section above).
+Besides gaining knowledge in methods, the students working on methods can experience the possible applications.
+The students focusing on application fields will be able to have insights into data-driven methods that can be applied to solve problems in the respective fields.